-From 1995 to 2021, the Arizona Water Protection Fund Commission (Commission) has supported 237 projects and awarded more than \$47 million toward the restoration, protection and enhancement of river and riparian resources in Arizona.
+From 1995 to 2022, the Arizona Water Protection Fund Commission (Commission) has supported 243 projects and awarded nearly \$48 million toward the restoration, protection and enhancement of river and riparian resources in Arizona.
 As a result, Arizona citizens have realized many benefits from these investments through improvements in water quality, in-stream flows/water supplies, biodiversity, fish and wildlife habitat, recreation, flood control and overall watershed functionality and sustainability.
 In addition, important socioeconomic benefits such as jobs and revenue streams are realized by many local communities through the implementation of Arizona Water Protection Fund (AWPF) projects.

-The Water Protection Fund balance on July 1, 2020 was \$3,387,615.
-Deposits into the fund for Fiscal Year (FY) 2021 included a \$250,000 appropriation from the General Fund in the Arizona Department of Water Resources budget.
-The fund balance as of June 30, 2021 was \$2,138,112.
+The Water Protection Fund balance at the beginning of Fiscal Year (FY) 2022 was \$2,138,670.
+Deposits into the fund for FY 2022 included a \$1,250,000 appropriation from the General Fund in the Arizona Department of Water Resources budget.
+The fund balance as of June 30, 2022 was \$1,707,278.